NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 ## Edit the manifest

 1. NuGet produces an error if you try to create a package with default values in your `.nuspec` file, so you must edit the following fields before proceeding.
-See [.nuspec file reference - single elements](../reference/nuspec.md#single-elements) for a description of how these are used.
+See [.nuspec file reference - optional metadata elements](../reference/nuspec.md#optional-metadata-elements) for a description of how these are used.

     - licenseUrl
     - projectUrl